 After his death in 1712, the farm was subdivided into three parts: Groot and Klein Constantia, and Bergvliet.
 From Bergvliet later came the farms of Buitenverwachting and Nova Constantia.
 Constantia Uitsig was created after a further subdivision from Buitenverwachting.

 In recent years Constantia Uitsig has undergone a significant renovation, with a Heritage market containing delis, restaurants and galleries on the property, along with a Bike Park.
 Steenberg has also become an award-winning wine farm, with luxury accommodation and fine restaurants.

 Tokai is home to one of the most important conservation areas in Cape Town.
 The Lower Tokai Park, formerly a pine plantation in the 20th century, is now the largest remaining area of Cape Flats Sand Fynbos.

 Today, over 440 species of plants have been recorded in the Park.
 Many of them naturally grew after the pines were removed and certain areas burned, as there were massive seed banks in the soil that enabled many species to naturally regenerate.
-Conservationists were also able to facilitate the return of many threatened species of plant (including some that are classified as extinct in the wild).
+Conservationists and local volunteers were also able to facilitate the return of many threatened species of plant (including some that are classified as extinct in the wild).
 These include the Rondevlei Spiderhead, Cape Flats Conebush and Iron Heath.